August 21, 2014

 - Cardboard boxes.
 Fasten some together and cut out doors and windows to make a fun cat condo.

-- You (or your kids) may even enjoy making your own toys, such as sachets, or felt mice stuffed with catnip.
+- You (or your kids) may even enjoy making your own toys, such as felt mice stuffed with catnip.

 A word about catnip